 If you do have any concerns about your child or the school in general, please contact the class teacher and/or the

 Deputy Headteacher in the first instance, followed by the Headteacher.
-If you then still feel concerned please contact one of the following Governors via the school.
+If you then still feel concerned please follow the school's complaints policy on the school website or available from the school office by request.

 The Governing Body